Lyman, Ukraine: Russo-Ukrainian War

 In June 2014, the city was the scene of the battle of Krasnyi Lyman during the war in Donbas.
 On 5 June the town returned to Ukrainian control.
 Following the 2015 law on decommunization the city returned to its original name Lyman, removing the prefix Krasnyi.
 The change was approved by the Verkhovna Rada (the Ukrainian parliament) on 4 February 2016.

 Lyman is an important railway junction.
 During the Russian invasion of Ukraine, Lyman was seized by Russian troops on 27 May 2022.
 The Russian occupiers changed the city's name back to the Soviet name Krasnyi Liman shortly thereafter.
 The control of Lyman, while it is not a large city, gave Russia and its proxies control of a key road that leads to Sloviansk and Kramatorsk.
 From 10 September, Ukrainian troops advanced to Lyman as part of a counteroffensive launched in Kharkiv Oblast, and engaged Russian troops in a battle.
 On 1 October, a Russian Defense Ministry spokesman announced that Russian forces were withdrawing from the city, hours after Russian president Vladimir Putin had declared Donetsk Oblast to have been annexed by Russia.

 The largely destroyed city has still been regularly shelled by Russia after the battles.
 On 8 July 2023, the Russian Armed Forces shelled the residential area in the center of Lyman with 9M55K-series Smerch cluster munition.
 Lyman was at the time approximately 15 kilometers west of Russian-occupied territories.
 The bombing killed 9 civilians, while 13 were wounded.

+In November 2025, Russian forces entered southern part of Lyman, and the city became contested.
+On 21 December 2025, a Ukrainian military observer Kostyantyn Mashovets reported and confirmed that the Russian forces currently occupy positions in southeastern Lyman.

+Since May 2026 there were unofficial reports about a number of minor Ukrainian counterattacks in the area.
+Codenamed Operation Vivaldi, the Ukrainian counterattack in the area was kept in secrecy by the Ukrainian military and there were no official reports.
+However by September 2026 it has become known that the Ukrainian forces made locally noticeable advances, increasing their contol by 150-250 square kilometers (95-135 square miles) and pushed the Russian forces beyond the Zherebets river, with it also being the first recorded operation involving the airdropping of Unmanned ground vehicles behind enemy lines.
+Russian bloggers criticized Russian military for false reports they dubbed "pretty reports" ("красивые доклады").
+In particular, it appears that Putin's September 1 announcement about Russian control of Sviatohirsk, a city in the area, was unsupported.